 The worldwide spread of COVID-19 has resulted in public health responses in affected regions, including travel bans and restrictions, social distancing requirements, and shelter-in-place orders, which have caused a global slowdown of economic activity and negatively impacted our business, operations and financial performance.
 In our Cable Access segment, COVID-19 led to delays in certain deployments and new engagements with some cable operators.
 In our Video segment, sales of video appliances and integration fell following the spread of COVID-19 as transactions or shipments were delayed and we were unable to complete certain field deployment projects as customer facilities closed in the first half of 2020.
-In the second half of fiscal 2020 and the first quarter of 2021, we experienced an increase in sales activities, transactions and deployments in both business segments due to the loosening of certain COVID-19 restrictions, and customer adaptation to such restrictions.
-We expect that the COVID-19 pandemic may continue to have an impact on our results of operations.
+In the second half of fiscal 2020 and the first nine months of 2021, we experienced an increase in sales activities, transactions and deployments in both business segments due to the loosening of certain COVID-19 restrictions, and customer adaptation to such restrictions.
+We expect that the COVID-19 pandemic may continue to have an impact on our business and results of operations, including from supply chain disruptions and component shortages, and increased costs relating to freight and shipping and securing timely and sufficient supply of certain product components.
+Refer to "Risk Factors" in Item 1A of Part II of this Quarterly Report on Form 10-Q for additional information.